OpenSourceEconomics/ada_topics/src/ada_topics/stats_bivariate/strategies/objectives_materials.md

-# Contingency tables and scatter plots
+# Strategies for summarising bivariate data

 ## Learning objectives

 After working through this topic, you should be able to:

 - explain what contingency tables are
-- explain what scatter plots are
+- explain what scatter plots, box plots, and violin plots are
-- decide which strategies to use for summarizing data depending on
+- decide which strategies to use for summarizing bivariate data based on
-  - the number of outcomes on each axis
+  - the combination of data types
   - the number of observations

 ## Materials